towercomputers/toweros/docs/src/implementation.md

 `buildhost.py` uses the same method as `pigen` to build an image for a Raspberry Pi (see [https://github.com/RPi-Distro/pi-gen/blob/master/export-image/prerun.sh](https://github.com/RPi-Distro/pi-gen/blob/master/export-image/prerun.sh)) but unlike `pigen`, which uses a Debian-based system, `buildhost.py` uses an Alpine Linux–based system (see https://wiki.alpinelinux.org/wiki/Classic_install_or_sys_mode_on_Raspberry_Pi).

-The `tower provision` command finalises the configuration of the image, which is otherwise neither secure nor ready to be used by `tower-tools`.
+The `tower provision` command finalises the configuration of the image, which is otherwise neither secure nor ready to be used by `toweros`.

 Here are the different steps taken by `buildhost.py` to generate an image: